 We empowered ourselves by using our ability to adapt to circumstances, a willingness to collaborate, the need to demonstrate accountability, always reminding ourselves that the heart was the center of our being.
 In this moment, we are living proof that the skills we hold dear gave us the equality we deserve.

-Equal rights for women still remains an ongoing question and an ongoing issue.
-For so many decades in the 20th century women simply conformed to an idealized version of the male perception.
+Equal rights for women still remains an ongoing question and an ongoing issue, no matter the current global crises.
+For so many decades in the 20th century, women simply conformed to an idealized version of the male perception.

 Part of what made feminism so successful was the way women in different situations developed their own variations and adapted to changes as our cultural norms expanded.